The Story of England in Verse

 EXECUTION OF CHARLES THE FIRST

-Here are some short excerpts from Volumes One to Six of the History, with a selection of illustrations, which we hope you will enjoy.
-These are designed to give just a taste of the style and content of the books.
+Here are some short excerpts from Volumes One to Eight of the History, with a selection of illustrations, which we hope you will enjoy.
+These are designed to give a taste of the style and content of the books.

 The Protector was appointed for life.